Nazorange/Nazorange/README.md

 <h2 align="left">Hi 👋!
-My name is Naz, and I am a Master's Student in data science.
+My name is Naz, and I am pursuing MS in data science.
 Struggling to find both the data and the science.</h2>

 ###